MichaelCade/90DaysOfDevOps/Days/day45.md

 Each of the files that make up a docker image is known as a layer. these layers form a series of images, built on top of each other in stages.
 Each layer is dependant on the layer immediatly below it.
 The order of your layers is key to the effciency of the lifecycle management of your docker images.

-We should organise our layers that change most often as high in the stack as possible, this is because when you make changes to a layer in your image, Docker not onl y rebuilds that particular layer but all layers built from it.
+We should organise our layers that change most often as high in the stack as possible, this is because when you make changes to a layer in your image, Docker not only rebuilds that particular layer but all layers built from it.
 Therefore a change to a layer at the top involves the least amount of work to rebuild the entire image.

 Each time docker launches a container from an image (like we ran yesterday) it adds a writeable layer, known as the container layer.
 This stores all changes to the container throughout its runtime.
 This layer is the only difference between a live operational container and the source image itself.
 Any number of like for like containers can share access to the same underlying image while maintaining their own individual state.